Skip to content

 1. Artificial light wastes energy and money.

-Too much light or light that shines where it is not needed wastes energy—more than 3 million dollars worth every year in the US from excessive outdoor lighting alone!
+Too much light or light that shines where it is not needed wastes energy—more than $3 million is wasted every year in the US from excessive outdoor lighting alone!

 2. It threatens wildlife.